rhidoyhasanmahmud/System-Design-Handbook/database-engineering/README.md

 - Why Use Transactions?
 - ACID
 - Immediate Consistency (Strong Consistency) & Eventual Consistency
+- How Tables and Indexes Are Stored on Disk?
+- Primary Key & Secondary (or Alternate/Secondary Index) Key
+- Database Pages
 ---

 > _Prepared for self-learning purposes.
 Formatting supported by GPT._